 How to shift gears into an affirming intent:

 - Find a way to relax.
 Breathe deeply.
 Laugh.
-Think of things that make you Allow yourself to enjoy whatever you are doing, however you choose to enjoy it.
+Think of things that make you happy.
+Allow yourself to enjoy whatever you are doing, however you choose to enjoy it.
 If necessary, get up and take a break.
 Jog around the block.
 In short, change your physical mood and let that work some magic on your psyche.
 As psychologists say: “Act yourself into a way of feeling.”